 Defining a standard

-I believe that before we start debating template choices and doing feature comparisons, it is important that an organization define the basic characteristics of an application, regardless of the language or framework it is built in.
-These characteristics are the minimum set of guidelines which an application should adhere to, so that systems look sort-of homogenous when viewed at org-level, team level, or service level.
+I believe that before we start debating template choices and doing feature comparisons, it is important that an organization define the basic characteristics of an application, regardless of the language or framework it is built-in.
+These characteristics are the minimum set of guidelines that an application should adhere to so that systems look sort of homogenous when viewed at org-level, team level, or service level.
 The guidelines could include mandates around: